-- The ongoing global COVID-19 pandemic has adversely affected, and is continuing to adversely affect, our business, financial condition and results of operations. - We are making investments in new products and product enhancements, which may adversely affect our operating results; these investments may not be commercially successful. - We are exposed to the risks of operating a global business. - We have manufacturing operations in Asia.
-Any failure to effectively manage multiple manufacturing sites and to secure raw materials meeting our quality, cost and other requirements, or failures by our suppliers to perform, could harm our sales, service levels and reputation. - Failure of critical suppliers to deliver sufficient quantities of parts in a timely and cost-effective manner could adversely impact our operations. - The semiconductor industry we serve is seasonal, volatile and unpredictable. - The semiconductor equipment and printed circuit board ("PCB") test industries are intensely competitive. - Semiconductor equipment is subject to rapid technological change, product introductions and transitions which may result in inventory write-offs, and our new product development involves numerous risks and uncertainties. - The seasonal nature of the semiconductor equipment industry places enormous demands on our employees, operations and infrastructure. - A limited number of customers account for a substantial percentage of our net sales. - A majority of our revenues are generated from exports to foreign countries, primarily in Asia, that are subject to economic and political instability and we compete against a number of Asia-based test contactor, test handler, automated test equipment and PCB test suppliers.
+- We are making investments in new products and product enhancements, which may adversely affect our operating results; these investments may not be commercially successful. - We have manufacturing operations in Asia.
+Any failure to effectively manage multiple manufacturing sites and to secure raw materials meeting our quality, cost and other requirements, or failures by our suppliers to perform, could harm our sales, service levels and reputation. - A failure to perform or unexpected downtime experienced by our sole contract manufacturer for certain semiconductor automated test equipment could adversely impact our operations. - Failure of critical suppliers to deliver sufficient quantities of parts in a timely and cost-effective manner could adversely impact our operations. - We may not be able to increase prices to fully offset inflationary pressures on costs, such as raw and packaging materials, components and subassemblies, labor and distribution costs, which may impact our financial condition or results of operations. - The semiconductor industry we serve is seasonal, volatile and unpredictable, and increased cyclicality could have an adverse impact on our sales and gross margin. - The semiconductor equipment industry is intensely competitive. - Semiconductor equipment is subject to rapid technological change, product introductions and transitions which may result in inventory write-offs, and our new product development involves numerous risks and uncertainties. - The seasonal nature of the semiconductor equipment industry places enormous demands on our employees, operations and infrastructure. - A limited number of customers account for a substantial percentage of our net sales. - A majority of our revenues are generated from exports to foreign countries, primarily in Asia, that are subject to economic and political instability and we compete against a number of Asia-based test contactor, test handler and automated test equipment suppliers.